Supersymmetric hybrid inflation and current-carrying metastable cosmic strings in $SU(4)_c \times SU(2)_L \times U(1)_R$: Inflaton Decay and Reheating

 \section{Inflaton Decay and Reheating}

-After the end of inflation, the system falls towards the SUSY vacuum and performs damped oscillations about it.
-The inflaton system consists of the two scalar fields $s$ and $\theta=\delta \phi$ with the same mass,
+{{After inflation ends, the system falls towards the SUSY vacuum and performs damped oscillations about it.
+The oscillating system mainly consists of two complex scalar fields $S$ and $\theta_{\phi} =\delta \phi$ with the same mass,